xMihai/fp/recompose.md

 );
 ```

-It is used to create component with specific configuration.
-For example, a button that is alwyas disabled:
+In the following example, `withProps` is used to create a button that is alwyas disabled:

 ```js
 const DisabledButton = withProps({ disabled: true })(Button);